Ethical buying and ethical selling

 Ethical selling

 Ask for certified products!
-In NZ fair trade and organic are non-protected words and they can mean just about anything without certification.
+In NZ organic is still a non-protected word and it can mean just about anything without certification.